 SECTION 1.
-The City Council hereby adopts the Sunnyvale Multi-Family Residential Transportation Demand Management (TDM) Program, attached hereto as Exhibit A.
+The City Council hereby adopts the Sunnyvale Multi-Family Residential Transportation Demand Management (TDM) Program, as shown in Exhibit A, attached hereto and incorporated by reference herein.

 SECTION 2.
 The City Council finds, pursuant to Title 14 of the California Code of Regulations, Section 15061(b)(3), that this action is exempt from the requirements of the California Environmental Quality Act (CEQA) in that it is not a Project which has the potential for causing a significant effect on the environment.
 In addition, the action is categorically exempt pursuant to California Code of Regulations, Section 15308 because it is an action taken for the protection of the environment.